In Vitro Fertilization, or IVF, is a complex fertility procedure used to treat infertility.

 1. Pre-cycle preparation

-Before starting your cycle, the doctor will have you complete blood and ultrasound testing to determine the best treatment protocol for you.
+Before starting your cycle, the provider will have you complete blood and ultrasound testing to determine the best treatment protocol for you.
 You’ll also meet with the IVF coordinator to discuss the cycle, learn how to inject your medication, and arrange to purchase your medications.
-The doctor may have you start taking a birth control pill to help control the timing of your cycle.
+The provider may have you start taking a birth control pill to help control the timing of your cycle.

 2. Ovarian stimulation